 Shake off your familiarity by recounting your birth story.
 Not your mama’s crazy labor and delivery account that involves weird details that you don’t care to know – rather, your spiritual birth story.
 The one that didn’t just bring you into this world, but will bring you into the next.
 The birthday that changed your identity, and secured your eternity.

 Think back to when you were blinded to your sin, to when you used to live for yourself and whatever passing pleasures suited you.
 Then reflect on the various light bulbs that turned on in your brain …When you began to really understand the gospel…When the news of Jesus became the news you were desperate for!
-Remember the new passion that sparked within you to follow Jesus wherever that led.
+Remember the new passion that sparked within you to follow Jesus wherever he led.

 God took you when you were dead in your sin and made your spirit alive.
 That was the power of the resurrection at work in you.
 If it weren’t for the resurrection, you would still be in your sins.
 You would still be that old person living merely for yourself.
 You would be blind to your sin.
 You would be alienated from God.